-Table 1 summarizes information about the gender of students who completed the PSVT:R pre assessment, were eligible to participate in the course, completed the spatial skills course, and completed a PSVT:R post assessment.
+Tables 1 and 2 summarize information about the gender and race of students who completed the PSVT:R pre assessment, were eligible to participate in the course, completed the spatial skills course, and completed a PSVT:R post assessment.
 Not all students completed the PSVT:R pre and post assessments.